jasoonn/electron_rotate/README.md

 There are 50 electric field distribution under dynamic electric field.
 We will apply the best fit one after each movement of the electron.

-run circle.m to generate .mat records file under potential to record electric force
+run circle.m to generate .mat records file under ./potential to record electric force

 run fix_circle.m to show electron circling under static electric field